 Compass Diversified is a private equity firm specializing in add on acquisitions, buyouts, industry consolidation, recapitalization, late stage and middle market investments.
 It seeks to invest in niche industrial or branded consumer companies, manufacturing, distribution, consumer products, business services sector, safety & security, electronic components, food, foodservice.
 The firm prefers to invest in companies based in North America.
 It seeks to invest between $100 million and $800 million in companies with an EBITDA between $15 million to $80 million.
 It seeks to acquire controlling ownership interests in its portfolio companies and can make additional platform acquisitions.
 The firm prefer to have majority stake in companies.
 The firm invests through its balance sheet and typically holds investments between five to seven years.
 Compass Diversified was founded in 2005 and is based in Westport, Connecticut with an additional office in Irvine, California.

 Curaleaf Holdings, Inc. operates as an integrated medical and wellness cannabis operator in the United States.
 It operates in two segments, Cannabis Operations and Non-Cannabis Operations.
 The Cannabis Operations segment engages in the production and sale of cannabis through retail and wholesale channels.
 The Non-Cannabis Operations segment provides professional services, including cultivation, processing, and retail know-how and back office administration, intellectual property licensing, real estate leasing services, and lending facilities to medical and adult-use cannabis licensees under management service agreements.
-It offers oils for vaporizing, cartridges, concentrates, tinctures, mints, capsules, edibles, and flower pods.
+It offers oil-based formulations, such as vaporizing, cartridges, tinctures, and capsules; and ground-flower.
 The company also provides hemp-based CBD products.
-As of June 29, 2020, it operated 57 dispensaries, 15 cultivation sites, and 24 processing sites in 18 states.
+As of March 9, 2021, it operated 101 dispensaries, 23 cultivation sites, and 30 processing sites in 23 states of the United States.
 The company was founded in 2010 and is headquartered in Wakefield, Massachusetts.

 Dividend yield: 0%

 Green Thumb Industries Inc. manufactures, distributes, and sells various cannabis products for medical and adult-use in the United States.
 It offers cannabis flower; and processed and packaged products, including concentrates, edibles, and topical and other cannabis products under the Rythm, Dogwalkers, The Feel Collection, incredibles, Dr. Solomon's, Beboe, and other brands.
-The company distributes its products primarily to third-party retail stores, as well as sells finished products directly to consumers in its own Rise retail stores.
-As of October 21, 2020, it owned and operated 49 retail stores.
-It also had licenses for 96 locations across 12 U.S. markets.
+The company distributes its products primarily to third-party retail stores, as well as sells finished products directly to consumers in its own retail stores.
+As of March 25, 2021, it owned and operated 55 retail stores in the United States.
 The company was founded in 2014 and is headquartered in Chicago, Illinois.

 Dividend yield: 0%

-GW Pharmaceuticals plc, a biopharmaceutical company, focuses on discovering, developing, and commercializing novel therapeutics from its proprietary cannabinoid product platform.
-Its lead product is Epidiolex, an oral medicine for the treatment of refractory childhood epilepsies, Dravet syndrome, and Lennox-Gastaut syndrome, as well as in phase III clinical trials for the treatment of tuberous sclerosis complex.
+GW Pharmaceuticals plc, a biopharmaceutical company, focuses on discovering, developing, and commercializing novel therapeutics from its proprietary cannabinoid product platform in various disease areas.
+Its lead product is Epidiolex, an oral medicine for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex.
 The company also develops and markets Sativex for the treatment of spasticity due to multiple sclerosis.
-In addition, it develops various product candidates for the treatment of for schizophrenia, autism spectrum disorder, and neonatal hypoxic ischemic encephalopathy.
+In addition, it develops various product candidates for the treatment of schizophrenia, autism spectrum disorder, neuropsychiatric symptom, and neonatal hypoxic ischemic encephalopathy.
 It primarily operates in Europe, the United Kingdom, the United States, and internationally.
 GW Pharmaceuticals plc was founded in 1998 and is based in Cambridge, the United Kingdom.

-Harvest Health & Recreation Inc. cultivates, processes, sells, and retails cannabis in the United States.
-The company offers cannabis oil; inhalables, including flower, dabbable concentrates, pre-filled vaporizer pens, and cartridges; and capsules, tinctures, and cannabis product edibles, including chocolates, gummies, mints, fruit chews, and dissolvable mouth strips under the brands of ROLL ONE, MODERN FLOWER, EVOLAB, CHROMA, CO2LORS, ALCHEMY and CBX SCIENCES.
+Harvest Health & Recreation Inc. cultivates, processes, sells, and retails inhalable, ingestible, and topical cannabis products in the United States.
+The company offers cannabis oil products; inhalables, including flower, dabbable concentrates, pre-filled vaporizer pens, and cartridges; and capsules, tinctures, and cannabis product edibles, including chocolates, gummies, mints, fruit chews, and dissolvable mouth strips under the brands of Avenue, CBX SCIENCES, EVOLAB, ALCHEMY, CHROMA, CO2LORS, GOODSUN, MODERN FLOWER, and ROLL ONE.
 It also operates retail dispensaries that sell proprietary and third-party cannabis products to patients and customers; and provides support services and financing to a Utah licensed medical cannabis cultivator.
-The company was founded in 2011 and is headquartered in Tempe, Arizona.
+Harvest Health & Recreation Inc. was founded in 2011 and is headquartered in Tempe, Arizona.

 Dividend yield: 0%